reinterpretcat/vrp/docs/src/examples/pragmatic/basics/depot.md

-# Vehicle depots
+# Variable depot

-This example demonstrates how to use depots different from vehicle start location.
+This example demonstrates how to use a depot different from vehicle start location.
 The problem specifies two depots, one of those is chosen as next from departure stop.
 Decision is made based on the following criteria:

 * how close depot's location to vehicle's start location